 A legally binding agreement between two or more parties is treated as a contract.
-As a Quantity Surveyor, it is essential to know critical elements for the formation of a valid contract.
-Below listed are the four crucial elements of a valid contract.
+As a Quantity Surveyor, it is essential to know the key elements of a valid contract.
+Before we move on to key elements of a valid contract, Below, we have outlined the few more essential factors regarding contracts.

 - Simple and speciality contracts